Jkianboringot/terminal_IMS_laravel/how to do things i learn.markdown

                 all that name tax_id was name i needs to be tax_id becuase itmight cause bag or in my case a minor problem were thigns that are thier are not their thing that is suppose to be thier are not their

+# turn the delete button to butotn to turn it red